The 3 Types of Eagles Found in Canada! (2023)

 Whenever they appear, I make sure to stop and watch these incredible birds of prey.
 I’m always amazed at their beauty, large size, and astonishing ability to soar at extreme heights!
 And I’m not alone, as eagles have a special place in many people’s hearts and minds.
 These majestic birds symbolize many things, such as freedom, courage, honesty, inspiration, victory, and pride.

 Unlike other raptors, there are not many eagle species that reside in Canada.
 In fact, there are only a few species that can be observed on the entire continent.

-Below are the TWO eagles that live in Canada!
+Below are the THREE eagles that live in Canada!

 Make sure to pay attention to the range maps to see which eagles live near you!
 For each species, I have included a few photographs, along with their most common sounds, to help you identify any birds you are lucky enough to observe.

 #1.
 Bald Eagle

 The Bald Eagle is one of the most recognizable birds in the world!